GuardBear2/SIEM/src/engine/test/acceptance_test/README.md

 ### Engine Specific Configurations
   - `ENGINE_BUILD_ABSOLUTE_PATH`: Absolute path to the Engine's binary.
-  - `ENGINE_N_THREADS`: Number of threads to use when launching Wazuh-Engine for the test.
+  - `ENGINE_N_THREADS`: Number of threads to use when launching GuardBear-Engine for the test.

 ### Analysisd Specific Configurations
   - Directories for configuration and ruleset files are specified to replace the existing ones temporarily during the test.